JosVermoesen/1985-marPCW/README.md

 An accounting program, written in Mallard BASIC using the B+ Tree data sorting functionality for the Amstrad PCW (Schneider JOYCE) with CPM 3.
 The program is written for the Belgian market and uses Dutch language.

-A ready to run version is prepared as program startup disk for drive B. Also 2 data disks are available.
+For emulators, a ready to run version is prepared as program startup disk for drive B. Also 2 data disks are available.
 All files available in the .dsks folder.
 Use the CF2DD files only for B: (720 KB)!

 The Mallard BASIC source code is not protected and can be used for your own purposes.